INFORMSJoC/2023.0391/README.md

 In our paper, we construct 30 instances to test our algorithms.
 The [Input_data](Input_data) folder contains all the parameters and samples used in our 30 experiments.
 The fold involves four sub-folders, Small_instances presents the parameters in the 10 small-scale instances, Medium_instances presents the parameters in 10 medium-scale instances, Large_instances presents the parameters in the 10 large-scale instances, and Layout_information gives the detailed information of section running time, station information etc. We refer to the [Parameters_config](Input_data/Parameters_config.md) file for more details regarding the input data set.

-## Additional Examples and Supplements to the Paper

-We include three additional examples and pseudocodes of the algorithms developed in our paper.
-We refer to

 ## Results

+## Detailed results of the paper

+[Results](Output_Results/Details_results_30_instances) details the following results in the paper:

 * The comparison among MIP, BDP and BAP (corresponding to Table 1 and Table 5in the paper)
 * The comparison among H-strategy, MIP and BAP (corresponding to Table 2 and Table 6 in the paper)
 * The comparison among AR and SR strategies (corresponding to Table 3)

+[Time-test](Output_Results/time_test) details the comparison of computational time (unit: s) among four strategies (corresponding to Figure 9 in the paper) over the 30 instances.

+[Performance comparison](Output_Results/obj_test_2) details the comparison of objective function values among four strategies (corresponding to Figure 10 in the paper).

+[Performance comparison with different weights](Output_Results/weight_test) details the comparison of objective function values among four strategies with different weight coefficient wf (corresponding to the resutls in Figure 12 in the paper).

+[[Performance comparison between PRST and R-PRST](Output_Results/P-RST-VS-RST)] details the comparison of objective function values between PRST and R-PRST formulations (corresponding to the results in Table 7 in online appendix of the paper)

+[[Performance comparison with accelerations](Output_Results/acceleration)] details the comparison of computational time (unit: s) with and without acceleration techniques (corresponding to the results in Table 8 in online appendix of the paper)

+## Additional Examples and Supplements to the Paper

+We include three additional examples and pseudocodes of the algorithms developed in our paper.
+We refer to [Results](Output_Results/Details_results_30_instances) for more details on these additional materials.

 ## Replicating